kaushikdasroy/my_fastpages/_posts/2022-02-03-deploy-monai-inference-server.md

 comments: true
 ---

-In this post, I will build and deploy a spleen segmentation AI model provider by MONAI, in an AWS environment.
-The inference service can invoked over HTTP with paylod and the service will produce segmention file for visualization.
+In this post, I will build and deploy a spleen segmentation AI model, provided by MONAI, in an AWS environment.
+The inference service can be invoked over HTTP with a payload and thereafter the service will produce a segmention file for visualization.

 We will download spleen segmentation model and data from source in MONAI App Deploy SDK [examples](https://docs.monai.io/projects/monai-deploy-app-sdk/en/latest/notebooks/tutorials/03_segmentation_app.html), build the model in an MONAI application package(MAP), and will deploy the MAP using MONAI Inference Service (MIS) for consumption over HTTP.
-The doumentation is available [here](https://docs.monai.io/projects/monai-deploy-app-sdk/en/latest/notebooks/tutorials/03_segmentation_app.html).
+The official MONAI doumentation is available [here](https://docs.monai.io/projects/monai-deploy-app-sdk/en/latest/notebooks/tutorials/03_segmentation_app.html).

-The process can be used to deploy any model in torch script using MIS.
+The process can be used to deploy any model available in torch script format.

 # 1. Download Segmentation Model and Test Data